neuralmagic/sparseml/integrations/huggingface-transformers/tutorials/sparsifying_bert_using_recipes.md

 </p>

 ## Need Help?
-For Neural Magic Support, sign up or log in to get help with your questions in our **Tutorials channel:** [Discourse Forum](https://discuss.neuralmagic.com/) and/or [Slack](https://join.slack.com/t/discuss-neuralmagic/shared_invite/zt-q1a1cnvo-YBoICSIw3L1dmQpjBeDurQ).
+For Neural Magic Support, sign up or log in to our [**Deep Sparse Community Slack**](https://join.slack.com/t/discuss-neuralmagic/shared_invite/zt-q1a1cnvo-YBoICSIw3L1dmQpjBeDurQ).
+Bugs, feature requests, or additional questions can also be posted to our [GitHub Issue Queue.](https://github.com/neuralmagic/sparseml/issues)

 ## Creating a Pretrained Teacher Model